Heather O'Neill: Work

 She wrote the screenplay for the 2000 film Saint Jude, based in part on her own early short story "Big Al".
 Directed by John L'Ecuyer and starring Liane Balaban and Nicholas Campbell, it debuted at the 2000 Toronto International Film Festival.

 O'Neill published her debut novel Lullabies for Little Criminals in 2006 and it immediately became a bestseller.

 She published her second novel The Girl Who Was Saturday Night in 2014.
 It was shortlisted for the 2014 Scotiabank Giller Prize.
 It was also nominated for the Baileys Women's Prize for Fiction and the Encore Award.

 Her short story collection, Daydreams of Angels, was published in 2015 and was shortlisted for the Scotiabank Giller Prize.
 It won the 2016 Danuta Gleed Literary Award from The Writers' Union of Canada.

 Her third novel The Lonely Hearts Hotel, was published in 2017 and won the Hugh MacLennan Prize for Fiction.

 She has made contributions to The New York Times Magazine, The Guardian, This American Life, CBC Radio, Rookie Magazine, Elle, Chatelaine, the National Post, The Globe and Mail the Toronto Star, and The Walrus.

 O'Neill was on the jury for the 2018 Scotiabank Giller Prize.

 O'Neill's 2017 CLC Kreisel Lecture was published in 2018 by University of Alberta Press as Wisdom in Nonsense: Invaluable Lessons From My Father.

 In 2019 O'Neill was awarded the Writers' Trust Fellowship for her body of work.

-She appeared as a panelist in the 2024 edition of Canada Reads, winning the competition while championing Susan Ouriou's English translation of Catherine Leroux's novel The Future.
+She appeared as a panellist in the 2024 edition of Canada Reads, winning the competition while championing Susan Ouriou's English translation of Catherine Leroux's novel The Future.
 With Lullabies for Little Criminals having won the competition in 2007, her participation in the debates made her one of very few people who have ever been featured in the series both as an author and as an advocate.